Porges/ways-to-play/src/games/my-ladys-hole/index.md

 ---

+It appears to also have been called <span class="aka">Hole</span>, as that name appears in a list of card games in @TaylorsMotto.

+The sexual nature of the name is punned upon in @MysteriesOfLoveAndEloquence (1685):

+> Q: What game do men love best?
+>
+> A: My Ladies-hole.
+>
+> Q: What sport doth women like best?
+>
+> A: Push pin.

 An early definitive reference to the card game is in 1708:

 > For if an earneſt Look, an amorous Ogle, or a familiar Smile, are but mutually adminiſter’d by any Gentleman and Lady to each other, ſhe will certainly ſuſpect, and as readily report, that a Game at my Lady’s Hole, in a little Time, will be play’d between them ; for that ſhe could ſee, by their Eyes, they were both ready to lift for Deal the very firſt Opportunity.[@AdamAndEve p.
 24]